-The importance of native plants to stable ecosystems is not yet well understood among gardeners, land managers, or the public as a whole.
-This is, in part, because for most of the past few centuries it has been an accepted practice for botanists, scientists, and others to transport plant (and animal) specimens around the globe for ornamental and commercial purposes.
-Moving species to new continents or distant places was not anticipated as problematic, and only relatively recently have we humans begun to see the unintended consequences.
-Using language as our clue, the use of the term “invasive” to describe either plants or animals probably dates to the twentieth century.
-Awareness of the value of native ecosystems to biodiversity is relatively recent.
-Conservation biology is a young and emerging science.
+The importance of native plants to stable ecosystems is not always well understood among gardeners, land managers, or the public.
+This is, in part, because for most of the past few centuries it has been an accepted practice for botanists, explorers, and others, to transport plant (and animal) specimens around the globe for ornamental and commercial purposes.
+Moving species to new continents or distant places was not anticipated as problematic, and only relatively recently have we humans begun to see the sometimes damaging and unintended consequences.
+Using language as our clue, the use of the term “invasive” to describe either plants or animals dates to the twentieth century.
+Awareness of the value of native ecosystems to biodiversity is recent.
+Conservation biology is a young and still emerging science.

-Our land use patterns have also changed significantly as development has accelerated in the past hundreds of years.
-No longer do we have large tracts of uninterrupted New England woodlands and meadows, full of indigenous plants and animals living in careful ecological balance.
-Instead, we have an increasing predominance of land used intensively for human purposes— for housing, commerce, industry and institutions.
-The majority of our lands in the state are either intensively developed for these purposes, or impacted by this development.
-Hence, the land management decisions that each of us makes in the context of our human use— in our gardens, public parks, and in the landscaping of all places— have far more importance to the health of our ecosystem as a whole than they did in the past when our human footprint was much smaller.
+Our land use patterns have also changed significantly as development has accelerated in the past few hundred years.
+No longer do we have large tracts of uninterrupted New England woodlands and meadows, full of indigenous plants and animals living in an ecological balance free of rapid, human-induced changes.
+But today we have an increasing predominance of land used intensively for human purposes— for housing, commerce, industry and institutions.
+All of our lands across the state are either intensively developed for these purposes, or impacted by development.
+Hence, the land management decisions that each of us makes wherever we are— in our home gardens, in public parks, at our institutions and places of business, indeed everywhere— have far more importance to the health of our ecosystem as a whole than they did when our human footprint was much smaller.

-- To make a compelling case about the importance of this issue to all of us, and the need for action.
+- To make a compelling case about the importance of native plant landscapes to all of us, and the need for action.

 - To bring to your attention the best reference materials that we know on the subject, rather than everything that exists; to include books, articles, and websites that you will find really useful.